DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 ## Overview

-To use Google Cloud Cost Management in Datadog, you must:
+To use Google Cloud Cost Management in Datadog, follow these steps:
 1. Configure the [Google Cloud Platform Integration][12]
 2. Set up the [detailed usage cost export][13] with the necessary permissions (Google Service APIs, export project access, and BigQuery Dataset access)
 3. Create or select a [Google Cloud Storage bucket][15] with the necessary permissions (Bucket access)